NCEAS/ca-mpa/README.md

 The GitHub repository contains all of the code associated with the project and the figures produced by this code.

 The data for the project are kept in a Google Drive folder outside the GitHub repository.
-The data will be made available in a data repository upon project completion.
+Non-confidential data will be made available in a public data repository upon project completion.

 The GitHub repository has the following structure

 * **data:** This folder contains subfolders for each dataset used in the project.
 The subfolders contain scripts that clean and visualize the data.
-Figures for visualizing each dataset are contained within a folder in each subfolder.
+Figures for visualizing each dataset are contained within a *figures* folder inside each subfolder.
-* **analysis:** This folder contains subfolders that contain the analysis for each paper.
-The paper subteams may determine the best structure for their collaboration within these subfolders.
+* **analysis:** This folder contains subfolders that contain the analyses conducted for each paper.
+Paper subteams may structure the contents of these subfolders in whatever manner is best for them.

 ## Working group members